BorgXQ/blackjack-optimizer/README.md

 <img src="raw/training_progress.png" alt="Plots for rewards, winrate, and epsilon decay over 1 mil episodes" width="600" style="text-align: center;"> <br>

 The win rate over the 1,000,000 episodes remained somewhat consistent with a range between 0.3898 and 0.4095.
 The average reward dramatically improved in the first 200,000 episodes but then stagnated for the remainder of the training period.

-## Agent Detail

-The implemented agent represents a **model-free, on-policy Monte Carlo (MC) method** for learning optimal Blackjack strategy.
-For this agent to function effectively, the Blackjack environment must satisfy the *Markov property*—meaning the current state contains all necessary information to make optimal decisions without requiring knowledge of previous states.
-This formulation creates a *Markov Decision Process* where future outcomes depend only on the current state and chosen action, not the sequence of past events that led to the current situation.

-The agent implements the **every-visit MC** method for policy evaluation and improvement that updates *Q-values* for every occurrence of a state-action pair within an episode.
-The fundamental equation being approximated is

-$$
-Q\left(s,a\right)\approx E\left[G_t|S_t=s,A_t=a\right]
-$$

-where $G_t$ is the return (i.e., cumulative discounted reward) from time $t$ onward.

-As defined in `blackjack_rl_env.py`, the agent uses a 5-tuple state representation (`player_sum`, `dealer_visible`, `usable_ace`, `can_split`, and `can_double`) to capture the relevant information for decision-making.
-A Q-table stores the Q-values, which are the expected total returns for each state-action combination.
-As the agent progresses through episodes, these Q-values are continuously refined through temporal backpropagation of returns.
-This process works by analyzing completed episodes backwards in time, accumulating rewards ($G=G\gamma+r$) to calculate the total return from each decision point.
-Here, $\gamma=1.0$, meaning no discounting is applied since Blackjack is an episodic game where all rewards within an episode are equally important regardless of timing.
-These returns are then used to update the Q-values through sample averaging, gradually improving the agent’s understanding of action quality.

-For action selection, the agent employs **$\epsilon$-greedy exploration** combined with **action masking**.
-During training, $\epsilon$-greedy strategically balances exploration (i.e., discovering potentially superior actions) with exploitation of current knowledge embedded in the optimized Q-values.
-The $\epsilon$ parameter *decays over time*, gradually shifting focus from exploration to exploitation.
-Meanwhile, action masking ensures the agent only considers valid moves for each state, preventing illegal actions that would result in negative rewards.

 ## Conclusion